ElMehdiBen/Py_Course/TP 30 Sep/Exo.md

 # Car Accidents in France

-Data files are in the same folder under Data
+Data files are here : https://we.tl/t-QmJtnxRaT0
 Data description is in Data.md

 ### Answer The Following Questions :